 Last but not least, you have to consider safety and security.
-This is arguably one of the biggest challenges of urban survival.
+This is arguably one of the biggest challenges of urban prepping.

-Remember that disasters can bring out worst in people.
+Remember that disasters often bring out the worst in people.
 The unprepared will panic and desperately cling to any supply or resource that they can find, even if they have to fight tooth and nail to secure it.
 Riots and social unrest are likely.
-You need to know how to protect yourself, your family and your supplies during situations like this.
+You need to know how to protect yourself, your family, and your supplies during situations like this.

-As you can see, urban survival requires a different set of skills.
+As you can see, urban prepping requires a different set of skills than rural prepping.
 Here’s what you need to do to prepare for an urban survival scenario:

-A level mind is your best weapon in any emergency situation.
+A level mind is your best weapon in any emergency situation, but it’s especially important for urban survival.
 Before you work on your supplies or any survival prep, you have to develop situational awareness first.

 Situational awareness is one’s ability to perceive and assess a certain scenario and act accordingly.
 This means knowing:

 - What time it is

 - How many people are around you